napari/napari/docs/plugins/best_practices.md

 - **Use images, gifs, or movies to *show* what your plugin does**.

     Images and movies are *extremely* useful for conveying the usefulness of your plugin.
 Both github and napari hub make it easy to embed videos in your readme.
 For example, if you have a dock widget plugin that plots something as the user interacts with the current layer, capture a screengrab and put it in your readme.

     TODO: screengrab tips and code examples.

+- **Write extensive tests for your plugin!**

+    Seriously, aim for 100% test coverage.

 ## Don't